CrowdThnk’s Frequently Asked Questions (FAQ)

 10. Can the Market Positioning data on CrowdThnk be downloaded?

-CrowdThnk utilizes sophisticated Big Data techniques and Machine Learning algorithms to compute Market Consensus Positioning and forecast Future Price Movement.
+CrowdThnk utilizes sophisticated Big Data techniques and Machine Learning algorithms to compute Market Consensus Positioning and Historical Price Move Probabilities.
 Enterprise clients will be able to access up to 10 years on history on each stock with a fully integrated API to download historical positioning data sets.
 As the investment landscape moves toward a data-driven world, we believe our data sets are a critical and important part of both systematic and discretionary funds’ data acquisition strategies.

 11. What is the purpose of the Stock Watch List?